ASSUREDGUARANTY/BRIEF (URGENT)

 * Indexes up: Dow 0.84 pct, S&P 0.68 pct, Nasdaq 0.38 pct (Updates to early afternoon)

-May 15 Assured Guaranty Ltd (AGO.N): * Moodys disclosures on credit rating of Assured Guaranty municipal corp * Rpt-moodys disclosures on credit rating of assured guaranty municipal corp.
+May 15 Assured Guaranty Ltd (AGO.N): * Moodys disclosures on credit rating of Assured Guaranty Corp * Rpt - Moodys disclosures on credit rating of Assured Guaranty Corp

 * Indexes up: Dow 0.84 pct, S&P 0.68 pct, Nasdaq 0.38 pct (Updates to early afternoon)